An Introduction to tseffects: Dynamic Inferences from Time Series (with Interactions)

 requires five arguments, most of which are defined above:

-(defined with respect to the
+d.x and d.y (defined with respect to the

-(the treatment history applied),
+GDRF), h (the shock history applied), limit,

-.
-The novel argument,
+and pulses.
+The novel argument, pulses, is the

 Assume the same ADL(1,2) from above.
 To recover the formulae for a

-are in levels (such that both d.x
+policy are in levels (such that both d.x and

-are 0), we would run
+d.y are 0), we would run

-GDTE.calculator(d.x = 0, d.y = 0, n = -1, limit = 5, pte = ADL1.2.ptes)
+general.calculator(d.x = 0, d.y = 0, h = -1, limit = 5, pulses = ADL1.2.pulses)

 #> $formulae